Tendency, coincidence and background evidence

 However, I must give you some important warnings with regard to the use of this evidence of other acts.

 Firstly, you must not use this evidence as establishing a tendency on the part of the accused to commit offences of the type charged.
-You cannot act on the basis that the accused is likely to have committed the offence/s charged because the complainant made other allegations against [him/her].
+You cannot act on the basis that the accused is likely to have committed the offence/s charged because the complainant made other allegations against them.
 This is not the reason the Crown placed the evidence before you.
 The evidence has a very limited purpose as I have explained it to you, and it cannot be used for any other purpose or as evidence that the particular allegations contained in the charges have been proved beyond reasonable doubt.

 Secondly, you must not substitute the evidence of the other acts for the evidence of the specific charges in the indictment.
 The Crown is not charging a course of misconduct by the accused but has charged particular allegations arising in what the complainant says, was a course of sexual misconduct.
 You are concerned with the particular and precise occasion alleged in [the/each] charge.